BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

   * Memory usage
   * Timing Profiling for training
   * How to speedup data loaded

+## Getting thing right, First Notebook? [(Link)](EVA4S15_Main_CNN_BCEWithLogitsLoss_ShortData.ipynb) or [(colab)](https://drive.google.com/open?id=1y7jSNUp3BBpJnTZnFTLRkqlZwne_Pm8_)

+First notebook approach was to ensure all necessay component are in place and verifed with small dataset and tiny model.

+1. Created end to end model pipeline
+2. Created custom dataset class to load data from folder and handling data iterator
+3. Created CNN model that take fg_bg and bg as inputs, having some conv layer chain  and generate predicted mask and depth map
+4. Training of model on small dataset, adding necessary logs to capture intermediate output, saving epoch results, saving epoch's data inputs, ground truth and predicted output
+5. Used time, memit for timing and memory profiling
+6. Used memory_profiler and line_profiler package for cell and statement profiling
+7. Used psutil to capture memory usage in real time
+8. Used tensorboard package to dump realtime profiling data for analysis
+9. Timing Profiling:
+   * how long it took to load data from disk
+   * captured timing details for each convolution blocks and layers for the network
+   * captured timing details while training model: execution time for forward, loss calculation and backpropagation
+10. Memory Profiling:
+    * Peak memory usage while loading data, preparing of dataset and data loader
+    * memory usage for each epoch
+11. All timing and memory usage logs are captured and passed to tensorboard for analysis.

 ## Let's walk through on each component in details